wp-plugins/secondary-title/readme.txt

 This will display the secondary title in red with a font size of 12px, the standard post title won't be changed.

+If you want the styled secondary title only to be displayed in a certain place (e.g. inside of the home posts), you will have to define a class.
+For that, open your *style.css* of

 = I have found an error and/or would like to suggest a change. =

 Since Secondary Title is my first WordPress plugin, I may have missed a bug when testing it.
 Please be so kind to send me a quick e-mail to kolja.nolte@gmail.com so I can fix it and include it in the next version.
 Same goes for suggestions.